WeZZard/Gatsblog/content/_posts/2019-03-27-a-glimpse-into-generic-meta-programming-in-swift/index.md

 evaluation result would be used at the last, thus we need a data structure to store each node's evaluation result.
 You probably would come up with stack.
 Yes, I'm using stack in my production code.
-But you shall know the reason why we need a stack: a stack transfers a recursive structure into linear, that is what we need.
+But you shall know the reason why we need a stack: a stack transforms a recursive structure into linear, that is what we need.
 You may have already guessed that I'm gonna use stack, but intuition doesn't work all the time.